lonelycode/tyk-io-site-content/v1.8/access-control/oauth2.md

     parent = "access-control"
 +++

 Inserting an API gateway into an OAuth 2.0 flow is quite tricky, as OAuth assumes that the resource owner issuing the tokens is also the identity holder for authentication purposes.

 Tyk has two methods you can use to enable OAuth 2.0

 ## Option 1 - use standard auth tokens

 The first is to integrate a standard OAuth 2.0 flow into your application using one of the many OAuth libraries that exist for popular frameworks and languages.
-And then when your API issues a token, use the tyk REST API to create a key session for your own generated key.
+And then when your API issues a token, use the Tyk REST API to create a key session for your own generated key.

-Set up your API to use [standard tokens](/access-control/access-keys) and set the Authorisation header to be `Authorization`, tyk will now treat the auth_token as any other, respecting it's expiry date and any access control mechanisms that may be in place.
+Set up your API to use [standard tokens](/access-control/access-keys) and set the Authorisation header to be `Authorization`, Tyk will now treat the auth_token as any other, respecting it's expiry date and any access control mechanisms that may be in place.
-It may be the case that you will need to put the oauth `/access` and `/authorize` endpoints into the `ignored_paths` list of your API version to ensure that those requests reach your API.
+It may be the case that you will need to put the OAuth `/access` and `/authorize` endpoints into the `ignored_paths` list of your API version to ensure that those requests reach your API.

 ## Option 2 - use the Tyk OAuth flow

 Tyk can act as a full blown OAuth 2.0 provider for Authorisation an access tokens, and all your application would need to integrate with is
 Tyk's API and notification endpoints.

 The Tyk OAuth flow works as follows: